 What To Do When You’ve Got Too Much To Do

-Get the basics sorted
+1. Get the basics sorted

 I forget to eat when I’m busy.
-Not only that, but I am continually amazed at how much better feel once I’ve had something to eat.
+Not only that, but I am continually amazed at how much better I feel once I’ve had something to eat.
 Maybe you don’t drink enough or don’t get enough sleep.
-Not looking after these basic building blocks of our health and wellbeing is a sure-fire way to feel overwhelmed and unable to cope.
+Not looking after these basic building blocks of your health and wellbeing is a sure-fire way to feel overwhelmed and unable to cope.
 Make sure you’re fed, watered and rested…you’ll be amazed at how much better you feel.
 Or maybe that’s just me.

-Have a nap or go for a walk
+2. Have a nap or go for a walk

 Don’t just sit there feeling terrible.
 You won’t just snap out of it and start getting stuff done.
 You need to stop and reset before you try to tackle things again.

-Break big tasks down into small steps
+3. Break big tasks down into small steps

-Prioritise
+4. Prioritise

-Plan time for fun or relaxation
+5. Plan time for fun or relaxation

-Just do it
+6. Just do it (as Nike would say).

 I have a Tiny Course just for you!
-Finding Calm - Essential Tools to Reduce Stress and Create Breathing Space is for stressed out overachievers, overthinkers and recovering perfectionists.
+Finding Calm - Essential Tools to Reduce Stress and Create Breathing Space is for stressed-out overachievers, overthinkers and recovering perfectionists.
 This course will give you tools to bring yourself back to the present moment and reduce overwhelm and chaos.
 It will help you find the mental space to respond, rather than react, to the world.

 Previous